01-edu/public/subjects/ai/keras-2/README.md

    - Scale the data using Standard Scaler

 2. Train a neural network on the train set and predict on the test set.
 The neural network should have 2 hidden layers and the loss should be **mean_squared_error**.
 The expected **mean absolute error** on the test set is maximum 10.
-   _Hint_: inscrease the number of epochs
+   _Hint_: increase the number of epochs
    **Warning**: Do no forget to evaluate the neural network on the **SCALED** test set.

 ---